NAU Construction Management

 - Increase scholarly output and enhance scholarly reputation of program

-NAU CM student learning outcomes
+- Ensure student achievement of learning outcomes

 The CM curriculum is focused on students meeting and practicing 20 different Student Learning Outcomes that are listed below.